 HAWLEY PA: A tiny town, a big lake, an Ice-Carving Factory, and the largest hand-carved bluestone building in the world, Hawley PA is a magnet for families in the summer who recreate in one of the largest bodies of water in Pennsylvania- Lake Wallenpaupak.
 But adoring couple will want to visit offseason, though, for greater pleasures.
-Hawley harbors two upscale inns – one a Craftsman Style beauty, the other a contemporary wonder set inside a whitewater gorge, and the latest – the Lake Wallenpaupak-set Silver Birches.
+Hawley harbors three upscale inns – The Settler’s Inn, a Craftsman Style beauty, the second- Ledges – a contemporary wonder set inside a whitewater gorge, and the latest – the Lake Wallenpaupak-set Silver Birches.

 PITTSBURGH PA: Have you forged a relationship over movies?
 You may be surprised to find that some of your favorite flicks were made in this West PA city.
 Take a Lights, Camera, Action tour and you may see a Hollywood star at work on another project.

 PITTSBURGH PA: If you bond over whisky, art museums, and flowers, Steel City has it all.
 Pitt was the boyhood home of Andy Warhol, has one of the country’s best Botanical Garden conservatories, and was where the first American rebellion against the newly formed government began in 1794.